Cygns/eslint-config/README.md

 *AirBnb* for the base configuration and reasoning for configuration options.
 [GitHub Repo](https://github.com/airbnb/javascript)

-The contributors to the ESLint plugins for React and imports.
+The contributors to the ESLint plugins for React, hooks and imports.

 ## License